 Wilson Community College

-Wilson Community College (WCC) is an accredited institution awarding associate degrees, diplomas and certificates on a part-time, full-time and online basis.
-As it relates to industry needs, WCC provides industrial related curriculum and specific training for individual companies on request.
+Wilson Community College (WCC) is an accredited institution awarding associate degrees, diplomas, and certificates on a part-time, full-time, and online basis.
+As it relates to industry needs, WCC provides industry-related curriculum and specific training for individual companies on request.
 A few such programs are: Manufacturing Engineering; Drafting & Design; Plastics; Information Systems; Electrical/Electronics Technology; Automotive Systems Technology; Heavy Equipment and Transport.
-Through the years, WCC and Wilson County have been partners in recognizing the necessity of skilled employees, and as such a cooperation exists to make sure citizens have access to courses and trainings for varied industries.
-For more information about the training and skills to be learned at WCC, visit https://www.wilsoncc.edu/academics/industrial-technologies/.
+Through the years, WCC and Wilson County have been partners in recognizing the necessity of skilled employees, and as such, a cooperation exists to make sure citizens have access to courses and training for varied industries.